IOM and Sweden

 Assisted Voluntary Return and Reintegration Programme for Victims of Trafficking and Foreign Citizens in Prostitution in Sweden (AVRRTiPP-SWE)

 Since 2012 the AVRRTiPP-SWE programme has provided assistance to migrants who are exposed to trafficking in human beings and/or to prostitution in Sweden.
-The programme assists both EU nationals and third country nationals.
+The programme supports both EU nationals and third country nationals.

 IOM Finland organizes the transportation for the refugees to the Nordic countries (except to Norway).
 This includes escorts and purchasing of clothes where needed.
 Before departure IOM carries out the “fitness to travel” check.